voschezang/coding-handbook/management-principles.md

 Let the other accept your schedule.
 Not everything is possible, so force the client to choose explicitly.
 Communicate transparently.

+There is never enough time, but there are three ways to manage it: prioritization, efficiency and multiplication.

+Prioritize *core* activities and defer, drop or delegate (outsource) *contextual* activities.

+Sometimes efficiency can be improved by changing processes or technology.

+Time can be multiplied.

+- Teach others *why* and *what* instead of *how*.
+Empower others to do it independently.
+- Broadcasting instead of point-to-point communication.
+E.g. write a blog post or wiki instead of a long email.

 ### Risk management